ropitz/dataarc-demo/docs/index.rst

 Preparing your data for ingest into dataARC will be a multistep process.
 If you haven't already, familiarize yourself with the |DST| and take a thorough glance of the contents of the |DPW| to better understand the project context and how the data are structured.
 Next, you will want to step through each of the sections below.

-1. A Conceptual Guide to Devoloping Good Mappings for your Data
+1. A |WS2| to Devoloping Good Mappings for your Data
 ----------------------------------------------------------------
 .. image:: _static/dataARC_chart3.jpg
    :width: 400